-- 4) The contract with the non-approved institution is consistent with the policies, rules and applicable regulations of the approval agency or board that has jurisdiction over the institution/agency. - g) ISAC requires all ISAC-approved institutions to indicate the percentage of their own students who participate in the contractual program(s) of study, and the percentage of all students enrolled in the non-approved institution/agency who will receive tuition assistance through an approved contractual agreement.
+- 2) The non-approved institution/agency's policies, procedures and practices are consistent with those of the ISAC-approved institution as they relate to: - A) admissions; - B) student withdrawals; and - C) provisions for follow-up studies. - 3) The non-approved institution/agency meets statutory requirements and is approved by appropriate State of Illinois agencies and boards; and - 4) The contract with the non-approved institution is consistent with the policies, rules and applicable regulations of the approval agency or board that has jurisdiction over the institution/agency. - g) ISAC requires all ISAC-approved institutions to indicate the percentage of their own students who participate in the contractual program(s) of study, and the percentage of all students enrolled in the non-approved institution/agency who will receive tuition assistance through an approved contractual agreement.
 When either of these percentages exceeds 30%, the contractual agreement will not be approved by ISAC. - h) All students wishing to enter into programs where contractual courses are taken must be informed by the ISAC-approved institution whether these courses are eligible for ISAC payment. - i) The contractual agreement shall be filed with ISAC along with annual tuition and fee charges.
-(See 23 Ill.
+(See 23 III.
 Adm.
 Code 2700.30(e).)